Trminh06-work/OODToolkit/README.md

 - Run from `src/` unless you explicitly override the default paths in `main.py`.
 - Start with `dataset_names=["bike"]` to keep the first run small.
 - If you only want to test training, leave `splitters=None` and reuse `data/splitted/bike/`.
-- Large datasets may be downsampled by splitters unless `keep_size=True`.
+- Large datasets (>1M rows) are downsampled to 800K rows by splitters unless `keep_size=True`.
+- Splitting through `main()` always injects Gaussian noise into the training targets; use `main_split(...)` directly for noise-free splits.
+- The prepared `data/splitted/bike/` tree contains the seven non-reverse split types; regenerating splits with `BasicGeometricSplit` will also produce the `Reverse_*` variants.
-- For those conducting experiments via Slurm, the final results are available in the OODToolkit/logs/ folder.
+- For those conducting experiments via Slurm, the final results are available in the `OODToolkit/logs/` folder.

 ## Where To Look Next